 There are also many existing charitable, religious and community groups in East Birmingham who provide a wide range of community functions and services.

 Many of these groups are making major contributions to peoples' health, happiness and quality of life.
-Supporting these groups to do even more, and helping communities to form new groups, is a key priority.
+Supporting these groups to do even more, and helping communities to form and continually grow new groups, is a key priority.